Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 Let's take the `221` RGB composite as an example, it assigns channel 2 (centered at 630 nm) to the red and green output channels, and channel 1 (centered at 862 nm) to the blue output channel.
 This does not represent the actual RGB color wavelengths, **hence it isn't true color**.

 ![Example of the 221 false color composite](../../assets/images/Radio/compressed/False-color-COMPRESSED.jpg) *A crop of NOAA 18 received on 02/03/2024 using a 125 cm dish and a SawBird GOES+.
 Processed using SatDump with the `221` RGB composite Median blur applied, equalized.
-65% lossy JPEG compression with 0.05 gaussian blur applied.*
+65% quality lossy JPEG compression with 0.05 gaussian blur applied.*

 Of course there are much more complex composites such as the `NOAA Natrual Color Composite` which applies channels using the following formulas: